periode/webthesis/parser/README.md

 currently, i'm not correctly parsing the options `[]` part of the command or environment. it's just a name, when it should be allow for more (literal? section?)

+the options really should be their own node

 ## doing

 - [ ] hashmap to store ast